joetannenbaum/alfred-php-workflow-site/pages/docs/items/sorting.md

 ---
-title: Sorting
+title: Manually Sorting
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: Sorting your Alfred workflow items manually.
 ---

 If you would like to sort your `items` by the `title` property (case sensitive), you can simply call: